 More transparency around how personal information is used

 - We’ve updated privacy features, giving more control over how personal information is used for marketing, advertising, and tracking on Etsy.
-EU members can access these new features under Your Account > Account settings > Privacy on web and mobile web.
+EU members can access these new features under Your Account > Account settings > Privacy on web, mobile web, and on the Etsy buying apps.

 Improved functionality for subject data access requests and portability

 - Members can download a ZIP file of their personal information (bio, profile image URL, purchases, Messages, etc.) under Your Account > Account settings > Privacy.

 - Sellers can download their shop data (financial information, shop address, active listings, etc) from Your Account > Shop Manager > Settings > Options > Download Data.

 We’ll continue to review and update site features to address privacy requirements such as GDPR to give you more control over your information, as well as transparency into Etsy’s privacy practices.